Level of Study

 Teaching and learning methods

-Teaching is offered in the form of lectures and discussion groups.
+Teaching is offered in the form of lectures.

 The number of gatherings may be reduced if the number of students attending the course is less than 4.
 In that case, the students will be compensated with individual or group tutoring.